bdnguyen-ds/dsp/lessons/editors/readme.md

 We will also use Jupyter notebooks, but this does not remove the need for proficiency in an editor or IDE.

 ## [BDN] Notes
-- Installed VIM on windows, and can use it comfortably
+- Installed VIM on Windows 10, and can use it comfortably
+- Installed Nano on Windows 10, and can use it comfortably